-The Action Alternative has been divided into four segments: north, north central, south central, and south.
-Each segment of the project contains one I-15 interchange option in order to limit the total number of combinations possible.
+The Action Alternative has been divided into a north segment and a south segment.
+Both segments include one I-15 interchange option.
 For reference, a description of each option is included in Section 2.4.2, Action Alternative, in Chapter 2, Alternatives.
-Sections 3.13.4.3.1 through 3.13.4.3.4 discuss the floodplain impacts for each of the four segments.
-Section 3.13.4.3.5 provides a summary of the floodplain impacts for each option and segment.
+Sections 3.13.4.3.1 and 3.13.4.3.2 discuss the floodplain impacts for each segment.
+Section 3.13.4.3.3 provides a summary of the floodplain impacts for both segments.
 The range of possible impacts for the Action Alternative is also provided.